 Last night I visited the German Bundestag and toured the Reichstag Dome.
 I took the U-Bahn and then enjoyed city lights during a misty walk along the canal.
 Reichstag security is tight with guards patrolling the building inside and out.
 You must register in advance for tours and present your passport for identification.
-It’s tedious and the frisking part is unpleasant, but it’s worth the experience.
+The security drill is tedious and the frisking part unpleasant, but it’s worth the experience.

 Berlin Government District

 The Reichstag is in Berlin’s Government District which has buildings named after well-known parliamentarians like activist Marie Elisabeth Lüders.
 It’s near Brandenburg Gate, where a small group of people gathered today to pray, sing, and dance celebrating Hanukkah.
 A temporary menorah was constructed in front of the Gate to honor the Jewish holidays.